Local Map Construction with SDMap: A Comprehensive Survey: Related Work

-The task of Local map perception involves creating an accurate map representing the vehicle's surrounding environment to support autonomous driving decision-making and planning.
-This task typically relies on data from various sensors, including cameras, LiDAR, radar, and GPS.
-Additionally, incorporating prior information from SD map enhances the model's robustness and mitigates the impact of uncertainties from onboard sensors, improving the overall model performance.
-The core of the Local map perception task is real-time sensing and understanding of the vehicle's surroundings.
+The task of local map perception involves creating an accurate map representing the vehicle's surrounding environment to support intelligent driving decision-making and planning.
+This task typically relies on data from various sensors, including cameras, lidar, radar, and GPS.
+Additionally, incorporating prior information from SDMap enhances the model's robustness and mitigates the impact of uncertainties from onboard sensors, improving the overall model performance.
+The core of the local map perception task is real-time sensing and understanding of the vehicle's surroundings.

-The general process of neural networks used for Local map construction can be summarized into several key components, as illustrated in Fig. \ref{fig:short}.
-After inputting surround view images and LiDAR point clouds, the overall architecture of the Local map construction network can be depicted as consisting of different parts: a backbone for image feature extraction, a PV2BEV (Perspective View to Bird's Eye View) module for perspective transformation, a module for multimodal feature fusion, and task-specific heads for lane detection.
-These components form the basic framework of the Local map perception network.
-The images and point cloud data captured by the surround view cameras and LiDAR are first processed by a backbone to obtain (multi-scale) image features.
-These features are then transformed to the BEV perspective using the PV2BEV module, followed by fusion with SD map data through a modality fusion module, and finally output through different task-specific heads.
+The general process of neural networks used for local map construction can be summarized into several key components, as illustrated in Fig. \ref{fig:short}.
+After inputting surround view images and lidar point clouds, the overall architecture of the local map construction network can be depicted as consisting of different parts: a backbone for image feature extraction, a PV2BEV (Perspective View to Bird's Eye View) module for perspective transformation, a module for multimodal feature fusion, and task-specific heads for lane detection.
+These components form the basic framework of the local map perception network.
+The images and point cloud data captured by the surround view cameras and lidar are first processed by a backbone to obtain (multi-scale) image features.
+These features are then transformed to the BEV perspective using the PV2BEV module, followed by fusion with SDMap data through a modality fusion module, and finally output through different task-specific heads.